 He was honored individually as an NAIA All-America honorable mention selection and a NAIA Scholar-Athlete.
 He was also a GPAC All-Conference selection and the Concordia Athlete of the Year in 2003.
 Olson’s coaching resume includes a stop at Bellevue University (Bellevue, Neb.) where he served as an assistant men’s basketball coach for three seasons.

 During Olson’s time at Bellevue, the Bruins compiled a record of 74-21 and made three NAIA National Tournament appearances, finishing as national runner-up once.
 In addition, they won two Midlands College Athletic Conference (MCAC) regular season and tournament titles.

-Coaching is a familiar career choice for the members of the Olson family as his father, Rich, coached girl’s basketball at the high school level for over 20 years.
-Drew’s brother, Jarrod, is also in the college coaching ranks, recently taking over as head women’s coach at Florida Southern College after serving as an assistant at Creighton University.
+Coaching is a familiar career choice for the members of the Olson family as his father, Rich, has coached girl’s basketball at the high school level for more than 30 years.
+Drew’s brother, Jarrod, is also in the college coaching ranks, taking over as head women’s coach at California Baptist in 2012 after six seasons as head coach at Florida Southern College.

-Drew and his wife, M'Leigh, reside in Seward with their daughter Adelyn.
+Drew and his wife M'Leigh reside in Seward with their daughter Adelyn and son Jacoby.

 Contact Coach Olson